atishay/eclectic-hugo-theme/README.md

 * `tex` Renders Latex as SVG.
 Optional parameter `inline` for inline latex.
 Needs `Site.Params.Tex` for the `tex2svg` hosting.
 * `guitar` Renders guitar tabs and chords using jtab.
 Needs `Site.Params.Guitar` for the `guitar2svg` hosting.

-## Metapages
+## Structured metadata

-Metapages are pages built using structured data and provide advanced styling and grouping into columns, support for carousels, lists etc. In the front matter for a meta page, you can supply the following information to render structured data:
+You can supplied structured metadata in a default page.
+These pages provide multiple sections with advanced styling and grouping into columns, support for carousels, lists etc. In the front matter, you can supply the following information a list in the `content` to render structured data:

 * `title` The title of the section
 * `subtitle` Section's subtitle
 * `image` Top level image for the section: